-Reporting Requirements: Pursuant to the Settlement and Lockup Agreement, Weirton and a subcommittee (""Subcommittee") of the Informal Committee agreed upon the post-Closing Date reporting requirements of Weirton, which generally include information relating to expenditures during the winddown period, administrative claims status and revenue received by the Debtor's Estate on a post-Closing Date basis.
+Reporting Requirements: Pursuant to the Settlement and Lockup Agreement, Weirton and a subcommittee ("Subcommittee") of the Informal Committee agreed upon the post-Closing Date reporting requirements of Weirton, which generally include information relating to expenditures during the winddown period, administrative claims status and revenue received by the Debtor's Estate on a post-Closing Date basis.
 Weirton and the Subcommittee also agreed to a 24 to 30 week static budget for the winddown period, excluding the projected fees and expenses of McGuireWoods LLP (the "Budget").
 Following the Closing Date, on a weekly basis, Weirton is obligated to provide to the Subcommittee a rolling four week forecast measured against the Budget.
-The Debtors shall meet and confer with the Subcommittee at reasonable times in order to discuss information reported by the Debtors.
-Weirton's reporting requirements under Section 22 of the Settlement and Lockup Agreement shall continue until Class 2 Claims are paid in full or Weirton substantially consummates the Plan, whichever occurs first.
+The Debtor shall meet and confer with the Subcommittee at reasonable times in order to discuss information reported by the Debtors.
+Weirton's reporting requirements under Section 22 of the Settlement and Lockup Agreement shall continue until Class 2 Claims are paid in full or the Liquidating Trustee has disbursed all of the assets of the Liquidating Trust, whichever occurs first.